 - Gluten, GMOs, soy, non-lactose protein powder

 - 100% plant-based protein

 If there’s a downside here, it would be for some of the things they added to achieve that wonderful taste, including a lot of salt.

-With all the emphasis on whey protein, vegans often have a hard time finding a potent, vegan-friendly protein powder.
+With all the emphasis on whey protein supplements, vegans often have difficulty finding a potent, vegan protein powder.

 But they should be pretty happy with this one.